-At Holmesdale Infant school we have adopted the White Rose Maths scheme as our main approach to teaching our children.
+At Holmesdale Infant school we have adopted the White Rose Maths scheme of work and use other schemes to supplement this to meet the needs of our children.
 As part of this approach, we teach an overarching block of learning about a particular topic, such as place value and this is then broken down into small steps of learning.
 The yearly frameworks are aligned with the National Curriculum and plan out children's journey to mastery by ensuring they tackle learning objectives in a logical order.